跳转到内容

 This runs deno task start in the specified working directory.

-To ensure packages are installed before running your Deno application, use the WithDenoPackageInstallation method:
+To ensure packages are installed before running your Deno application, call WithDenoPackageInstallation:

 var builder = DistributedApplication.CreateBuilder(args);